ondras12345/ondra.sluka.cz/content/projects/NG1620-BL-lab-bench-power-supply/index.md

 title: "NG1620-BL Lab Bench Power Supply"
 date: 2020-12-14T12:07:00+02:00
 draft: false
-description: "Modifications of a cheap 0&ndash;15 V 0&ndash;2 A adjustable DC linear power supply with passive cooling"
+description: "Modifications of a cheap 0&ndash;15&nbsp;V 0&ndash;2&nbsp;A adjustable DC linear power supply with passive cooling"
 featured_image: "NG1620-BL-front-panel.jpg"
 ---

 This is the first lab bench power supply I have ever owned.
-It is a cheap 0&ndash;15 V 0&ndash;2 A adjustable DC linear power supply with passive cooling.
+It is a cheap 0&ndash;15&nbsp;V 0&ndash;2&nbsp;A adjustable DC linear power supply with passive cooling.

 There appear to be many different versions of this product, so make sure to find the matching schematic for your unit.